Joe-Collins-1986/travel-app/README.md

    #### Dropdown Country Selection
    Due to the fact that many people using this site would be on mobile devices or tablets and would not have hover functionality available to them the client also requested that a dropdown be added in alphabetical order so that users can select the country that way if they wish.

-   In additon to this if a user has at a country marked as 'wish list' or 'visited' additional dropdown fields will appear.
+   In additon to this if a user has a country marked as 'wish list' or 'visited' additional dropdown fields will appear.
    <br>

    ---